lennoxkeeble/iChimera/README.md

 # GRSuite
 A collection of code written in Julia which numerically computes various objects of interest in GR, including geodesics, extreme-mass-ratio inspirals, and gravitational waveforms.
-The Examples.ipynb, which is best viewed [here](https://nbviewer.org/github/lennoxkeeble/GRSuite/blob/main/execution/execution_examples.ipynb), demonstrates how the code can be used.

 ## Components ##